edertone/TurboBuilder/TurboBuilder-Node/extras/help/publish-release.md

 2 - Launch all the project tests and make sure there are no failures
 	(See the related help file for docs on how to launch tests)

-3 - Update the version number on the package.json file and commit it.
+3 - Update the version number on the package.json file
 	Make sure we have increased the version number regarding the previously published one

 4 - Review package.json for any other desired change

 5 - Review project Readme.md to reflect new features or changes

+6 - Commit all changes to repo

 6 - Make sure the git tag is updated with the new project version we want to publish
 	(Either in git local and remote repos)